La fille mal gardée: La fille mal gardée in Russia

-A production of Jean-Pierre Aumer's 1828 version of La Fille mal gardée, set to the music of Hérold, was first staged in Russia at the Moscow Bolshoi Theatre in 1845 by the Balletmaster Irakly Nikitin.
-The great choreographer Jules Perrot—Premier Maître de ballet of the St. Petersburg Imperial Theatres from 1850–1859—staged his own version of Aumer's production for the company in 1854, and for this production added new music to the ballet by the composer Cesare Pugni.
-Perrot's staging was given for the last time in 1880 for a benefit performance for the Imperial Ballet's Premier danseur Pavel Gerdt.
+A production of Jean-Pierre Aumer's 1828 version of La fille mal gardée, set to the music of Hérold, was first staged in Russia at the Moscow Bolshoi Theatre in 1845 by the ballet master Irakly Nikitin.
+The great choreographer Jules Perrot—premier maître de ballet of the Saint Petersburg Imperial Theatres from 1850 to 1859—staged his own version of Aumer's production for the company in 1854, and for this production added new music to the ballet by the composer Cesare Pugni.
+Perrot's staging was given for the last time in 1880 for a benefit performance for the Imperial Ballet's premier danseur Pavel Gerdt.

 Marius Petipa and Lev Ivanov's revival

-The great Italian ballerina Virginia Zucchi toured St. Petersburg in 1885, performing successfully in different works at various theatres throughout the Imperial capital.
+The great Italian ballerina Virginia Zucchi toured Saint Petersburg in 1885, performing successfully in different works at various theatres throughout the Imperial capital.
 In August of that year Emperor Alexander III requested that the Imperial Theatre's director Ivan Vsevolozhsky invite Zucchi to perform with the Imperial Ballet.
-Zucchi agreed, and chose Paul Taglioni's 1864 version of La Fille mal gardée to the music of Hertel for her début.
+Zucchi agreed, and chose Paul Taglioni's 1864 version of La fille mal gardée to the music of Hertel for her début.
 The director Vsevolozhsky was required to pay an extremely high price to obtain Hertel's score from Berlin, while Zucchi herself commanded large fees plus a benefit performance in her contract.

-The production of La Fille mal gardée was staged jointly by the Imperial Ballet's Premier maître de ballet Marius Petipa and the company's régisseur and second ballet master Lev Ivanov, while Zucchi herself would assist with staging some of the dances she had known from Paul Taglioni's version.
+The production of La fille mal gardée was staged jointly by the Imperial Ballet's premier maître de ballet Marius Petipa and the company's régisseur and second ballet master Lev Ivanov, while Zucchi herself would assist with staging some of the dances she had known from Paul Taglioni's version.
 The production also incorporated dances from the Imperial Ballet's old production to the music of Hérold.
 The reasons for the joint staging by both Petipa and Ivanov are not entirely clear, though it may be due to the fact that Ivanov was needed to stage the numbers brought out from the old production of the ballet.
 Petipa was responsible for the setting of all of the new dances, and even commissioned the composer Ludwig Minkus to score music for two additional variations for Zucchi.